zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 port numbers.
 Another example is when using SDP grouping framework
-{{RFC5888}} which uses an identifier per "m="-line; if there is a one-to-one mapping between "m="-lines and RTP sessions, that grouping framework identifier will identify an RTP Session.
+{{RFC5888}} which uses an identifier per "m="-line; if there is a one-to-one mapping between "m="-lines and RTP sessions, that grouping framework identifier will identify an RTP Session. {{I-D.ietf-mmusic-sdp-bundle-negotiation}} extends the "m-"-line for bundled media, which adds complexity to demultiplexing media stream.
+Section 10.2 of {{I-D.ietf-mmusic-sdp-bundle-negotiation}} provides information about how RTP/RTCP streams are associated with SDP media description.

 RTP sessions are globally unique, but their identity can only be determined by the communication context at an endpoint of the session,